juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 **Note**: there are more request-types supported by the `UnityWebRequest` class, but these are currently unsupported by this tool.

-However, before moving on what makes each of these requests unique, let's discuss what they all have in common.
+Before moving on what makes each of these requests unique, let's discuss what they all have in common.

 ### URL & Headers